abrudz/Link/README.md

 # Link
-Code for linking a namespace to a directory
+Code for linking a namespace to a directory.
+See [the wiki](https://github.com/abrudz/Link/wiki) for API information.